Grand Canyon: American exploration

 In 1858, John Strong Newberry became probably the first geologist to visit the Grand Canyon.

 In 1869, Major John Wesley Powell set out to explore the Colorado River and the Grand Canyon in the first expedition down the canyon.
-Powell ordered a shipwright to build four reinforced Whitewall rowboats from Chicago and had them shipped east on the newly completed Continental railroad.
+Powell ordered a shipwright to build four reinforced Whitewall rowboats from Chicago and had them shipped west on the newly completed Continental railroad.
 He hired nine men, including his brother Walter, and collected provisions for ten months.
 They set out from Green River, Wyoming, on May 24.
-On June 7, they lost one of their boats, 1/3 of their food, and other badly-needed supplies: as a result the team eventually had to subsist on starvation rations.
+On June 7, they lost one of their boats, 1/3 of their food, and other badly needed supplies: as a result the team eventually had to subsist on starvation rations.
 Passing through (or portaging around) a series of dangerous rapids, the group passed down the Green River, reaching its confluence with the Colorado River, near present-day Moab, Utah, on July 17.
 Continuing on down the Colorado River, the party encountered more rapids and falls.

 On August 28, 1869, faced with what some felt to be impassable rapids, three men left the expedition on foot in an attempt to reach a settlement 75 mile away.
 Ironically, the remaining members went safely through the rapids on August 29, 1869, while Seneca Howland, Oramel Howland, and William H. Dunn were murdered.
 The area through which the three men traveled was marked by tensions between farming and hunting Shivwits and incoming Mormon settlers.
 Which group was responsible for killing the three men has been hotly debated.
 Powell himself visited the area the following year, and was told (through a Mormon interpreter) that the Shivwits had mistakenly killed the men, believing them to be prospectors who had murdered an Indian woman.
-He choose to smoke a peace pipe with them.
+He chose to smoke a peace pipe with them.

 Powell went on to become the first Director of the U.S. Bureau of Ethnology of the Smithsonian Institution (1879–1902) and the second Director of the US Geological Survey (1881–1894).
 He was the first to use the term "Grand Canyon", in 1871; previously it had been called the "Big Canyon".

 In 1889, Frank M. Brown wanted to build a railroad along the Colorado River to carry coal.
 He, his chief engineer Robert Brewster Stanton, and 14 others started to explore the Grand Canyon in poorly designed cedar wood boats, with no life preservers.
 Brown drowned in an accident near Marble Canyon: Stanton made new boats and proceeded to explore the Colorado all of the way to the Gulf of California.

 The Grand Canyon became an official national monument in 1908 and a national park in 1919.